alundgren/VaporNotes/vapornotes-ui/README.md

 # Vapor notes

-Run locally:
+## Run locally

 > ng serve

-Run exposed to local network:
+## Run exposed to local network

+Create a file environments/environment.localNetwork.ts that is the exact same as development expect the apiBaseUrl points to whatever you setup the api as.
+(See the api project README)

 > ng serve --open --host <your local ip> --disable-host-check --configuration localNetwork

-This will also require setting http://<your local ip>/<:port> in the api setting VaporNotes:UiBaseUrl or CORS will prevent calls.

 # Environment settings
 Found in the /environments.